 comply with federal law.
 RE Sources engages citizens, volunteers, activists, and students in becoming educated and engaged in the permitting process for polluting businesses.
 Click here to learn more about industrial pollution and Pollution Permits.

 RE Sources has deep roots in public education—we believe that we cannot solve our environmental problems without an educated citizenry that is willing to not only embrace lifestyle change, but also advocate on behalf of the environment.
 Our public involvement includes the Beach Naturalist program, articles and e-newsletters.

-Matt Krogh, North Sound Baykeeper
+Wendy Steffensen, North Sound Baykeeper